rkk1995/Dotaproject/TwitterBot/readme.md

 This is a twitterbot for Dota 2 Stats.
 It lets you track your favorite pro player or anyone else (maybe your friend to see if he loses)

-Run the file, tweet at @Dota2Bot_Test (temporary) with a players steamID32ID (can be found here https://steamid.xyz/) Feel free to use 121769650 for testing.
+Host the script, tweet at @Dota2Bot_Test (temporary) with a players steamID32ID (can be found here https://steamid.xyz/) Feel free to use 121769650 for testing.

 So @Dota2Bot_test  121769650